elitcloud/elit/docs/quick_start/decode_python.rst

    docs = [
        'Emory University is a private research university in Atlanta, Georgia.
 The university is ranked 21st nationally according to U.S. News.', 'Emory University was founded in 1836 by the Methodist Episcopal Church.
-It was named in honor of John Emory who was a Methodist bishop.'
+It was named in honor of John Emory who was a Methodist bishop.']
-   ]

 ELIT accepts a list of strings as input, where each string represents a document such that there are two documents in ``docs``.

-Decode with NLP Pipeline
+Decode with NLP Tools
 ------------------------

-Finally, the followings show how to decode the raw text with the NLP pipeline:
+Finally, the followings show how to decode the raw text with the NLP tools:

 .. code:: python